-- Joe has been saving up for more than a year to buy his dream house.
+- Joe has been ‘saving up‘ for more than a year to buy his dream house.

-- I can’t come to the party this weekend because I’m saving up for a new car.
+- I can’t come to the party this weekend because I’m ‘saving up‘ for a new car.

 5. Hold up

-- I’m sorry I’m late, I was held up in traffic.
+- I’m sorry I’m late, I was ‘held up‘ in traffic.

-- They held up their end of the deal, so we have to hold up ours.
+- They ‘held up‘ their end of the deal, so we have to ‘hold up‘ ours.

-- Two gunmen held up the Central Bank this morning.
+- Two gunmen ‘held up‘ the Central Bank this morning.

 Now it’s your turn.
 Fill in the gaps in the sentences below with the correct form of the phrasal verbs from this blog post.

-- My computer crashed last week and I lost my files.
+1. My computer crashed last week and I lost my files.
 I must remember to __________ my hard drive in future.

-- Let’s __________ this room with some white paint and a new sofa.
+2. Let’s __________ this room with some white paint and a new sofa.

-- The train was __________ due to ice on the train track.
+3. The train was __________ due to ice on the track.

-This blog was written by Intrepid English Teacher and Founder, Lorraine.
+This blog post was written and recorded by Lorraine.

 Your personal path to success in English